2/15/23

 It Happened One Night (1934 rent)

-The Seven Year Itch (1955 on Hulu)
+The Seven Year Itch (1955 on Prime Video)

-Gentlemen Prefer Blondes (1953 rent)
+Gentlemen Prefer Blondes (1953 Hulu)

-The Apartment (1960 on Paramount+)
+The Apartment (1960 on Prime Video)

-Guys and Dolls (1955 musical on Prime Video)
+Guys and Dolls (1955 musical on Peacock)

 ****Singing in the Rain (1952 on HBO max)